-All cases will be reported to the Finance, Audit and Risk Committee until the case is closed.
-Donors and the Charities Commission will be informed as and when required under the guidance and advice of the financial crime team and the Board of Trustees.
+All cases will be reported to the Finance, Audit and Risk Committee (FAR) at least every quarter until the case is closed.
+Donors and the Charities Commission will also be informed as and when required under the guidance and advice of the financial crime team and FAR.